RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SampleSequenceFromProbabilities.md

 ### General description
-Sample sequences from a specified PerResidueProbabilitiesMetric and thread them onto the pose.
+Sample whole sequences or a specified number of mutations from a PerResidueProbabilitiesMetric and thread them onto the pose.

 [[include:mover_SampleSequenceFromProbabilities_type]]